dennyzhang/challenges-chef/Scenario-302/README.md

 3. Enable and configure ThinBackup
 4. When Jenkins is down, get alerts

+Quiz:
+- Once I have enabled Jenkins security, how my chef update will work?

 # Procedure
 ## Common Setup
 - Install bundle